OriginProtocol/origin-tracer/readme.md

 - Learn how the Ethereum virtual machine actually works under the hood.
 - Understand what the solidity compiler generates.

+**Warning: The current way it pulls traces from etherscan is broken.
+Code up a fix that uses an Alchemy/Infura API provider/key and you will be a hero.**

 ## Using